RobertCsordas/transformer_generalization/README.md

 # Codebase for training transformers on systematic generalization datasets.

-The official repository for our EMNLP 2021 paper "The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers".
+The official repository for our EMNLP 2021 paper [The Devil is in the Detail: Simple Tricks Improve Systematic Generalization of Transformers](https://arxiv.org/abs/2108.12284).

 ## Setup